fooofei/python.tool.virustotal/readme.md

 give an iterable object, which is a vt resource, can be MD5, SHA1, SHA256, vt_scan_id.

-return list of sReport().
+return list of Report().

-use Report().ok to detect report is valid.
+use Report().ok to detect report is valid or invalid.

 ### rescan